defunkt/Zen/README.md

-# Zen
+# Distraction free mode

 Distraction free writing for Atom.

-Toggle with `cmd-ctrl-z` on OS X or by adding `shift` to your platform's fullscreen command:
+Toggle:
-- `cmd-ctrl-shift-F` on OSX
+- `cmd-ctrl-z` or `cmd-ctrl-shift-F` on OSX
 - `shift-F11` on Windows and Linux.

-Change the width and other options in Settings under Zen.
+Change the width and other options in Settings.

 ## Before: